rodneyshupe/Cookbook/Recipes/Canapes-Tapas/SpanishGarlicAndChilliPrawns.rst

 Directions
 ----------

-1. Peel the prawns, removing the heads and leaving the tails on.
-Run the tip of a knife down the backs of the peeled prawns and pull out and discard the dark vein.
+1. Peel the prawns, taking off the heads but leaving the tails on.
+Run a knife tip down their backs and pull out the dark vein.
-2. Peel the garlic and finely chop with the chilli (deseed if you like).
+2. Peel and finely chop the garlic with the chilli (deseed it if you like).
 Pick and finely chop the parsley leaves.
-3. Drizzle the oil into a shallow heatproof a small frying pan over a medium-high heat, add the garlic and chilli and fry for 30 seconds to flavour the oil, before stirring in the paprika.
+3. Drizzle the oil into a small heatproof frying pan over medium-high heat.
+Add the garlic and chilli and fry until the oil is fragrant, about 30 seconds, then stir in the paprika.
-4. Add the prawns and fry for 2 minutes on each side, or until cooked through, adding most of the parsley when you turn the prawns.
+4. Add the prawns and fry until cooked through, about 2 minutes each side, tossing in most of the parsley when you turn them.
-5. Squeeze half the lemon juice into the dish, then remove from the heat and sprinkle over the remaining parsley and a pinch of sea salt.
+5. Squeeze half the lemon over, then pull off the heat and scatter on the rest of the parsley and a pinch of sea salt.
-6. Serve sizzling with warm crusty bread, the remaining lemon cut wedges for squeezing over, and a glass of good Spanish wine.
+6. Serve sizzling with warm crusty bread, the remaining lemon in wedges for squeezing, and a glass of good Spanish wine.